richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 > I initially used 'context' as I thought I would have to attach additional map objects (such as views and layers) for commands to use, but I found in practice this wasn't necessary.
 I kept it for clarity.

-This allows us to have a very simple map component which accepts an array of commands as props which are executed in turn.
+This allows us to have a very simple map component.
+An array of commands are passed in as props.
+They are executed in turn once the map has been created.

 {% highlight js %}
 // map.tsx